AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 and/or TP gauges for something different if it would fit the character better (for example, some classes don't use MP and/or TP).

-YEP_VictoryAftermath: This plugin swaps out the victory messages from the default battle system in favor of more informative windows to display.
+<b>YEP_VictoryAftermath:</b> This plugin swaps out the victory messages from the default battle system in
+favor of more informative windows to display.
 Adjust the parameters to change the settings to fit your game.

-YEP_X_ActSeqPack1: The Action Sequence Pack 1 plugin is an extension plugin for Yanfly Engine Plugins' Battle Engine Core.
+<b>YEP_X_ActSeqPack1:</b> The Action Sequence Pack 1 plugin is an extension plugin for Yanfly Engine
+Plugins' Battle Engine Core.
 This extension plugin will not work without the main plugin.